Pima County Health Department offering free gun locks

 TUCSON, Ariz.
-(KGUN) — The Pima County Health Department is offering free gun locks at its clinics and other locations around the county.
+(KGUN) — The Pima County Health Department is offering a free lock to gun owners.
+They say it can make owning a gun safer for everyone.

-While supplies remain, the public is welcome to pick up a gun lock at the following locations:
+All 27 Pima County Libraries and three health clinics are offering the free locks:

 - Theresa Lee Clinic, 1493 W. Commerce Ct.